datacamp-content-public/Application-Apache-Spark-Data-Analytics/chapter1.md

 +-------+-------+
 ```

-Suppose you don't want to just _visually_ inspect the column names,
-but instead you want to put the names of the columns into a variable that you can work with _programmatically_.
+Suppose you don't want to just _visually_ inspect the column names, but want to put the names of the columns into a variable that you can work with _programmatically_ :
-You could do the following:

 ```
 >>> columns = spark.sql("show columns from table").collect()